Chidambaram has bank accounts abroad in names of shell companies: ED

 Aircel Maxis: Chidambaram faces another anticipatory bail challenge on Sep 3

-The "most surprising thing" found during the probe was that persons on whose names shell companies were created, had executed the will in the name of Chidambaram's granddaughter, ED said.
+The "most surprising thing" found during the probe was that person on whome names shell companies were created, had executed the will in the name of Chidambaram's granddaughter, ED said.

 Chidambaram's lawyers countered the claims of ED and told a bench of Justices R Banumathi and A S Bopanna that he has cooperated with the agency during the investigation and there was no need for any custodial interrogation.